 When we got to our layover in Athens, I started looking out for other jugglers but Bar suggested that Athens isn’t really on route from most European cities, towards Italy, but when we got to our gate, I immediately recognized Deena Frooman and her boyfriend, Max.
 This will be her 14th EJC and his 2nd.
 We shmoozed a bit there and also travelled a bit together once we got to Venice, to go from the airport to the city center.

 Thursday night and Friday morning I toured solo around beautiful Venice.
 Friday midday, I had arrange to meet up with Lucia, whom I met on the EJC forum.
 We took a walking tour, visited a museum and churches, enjoyed the amazing views, tasted Italian cuisine, bought some gifts, and kept walking until my feet hurt (and beyond, but it was worth it).

 Saturday morning I was up at 5:30 to get an early start to the EJC site.
-When I got off the vaporetto (boat-bus) in front of the train station, I saw a guy by the steps jugglig.
+When I got off the vaporetto (boat-bus) in front of the train station, I saw a guy by the steps juggling.
 “Hello, juggler” I greeted, and then I got a shock when he answered me in Hebrew!
 Oops, I didn’t recognize him, but he knew me from the Israeli Convention.
 This is Dida’s first EJC, but he’s a decent juggler and just finished his first year at circus school with Bar Mualem.
 We met up with some other Israelis on route, and saw many other jugglers as well.
-As the train climbed into the mountains, the excitement grew – and not just for us, but based on the paraphanelia, most of the other travellers to the area were mountain climbers and cyclists on their ways to their own adventures.
+As the train climbed into the mountains, the excitement grew – and not just for us circus folk, but based on the paraphanelia, most of the other travellers to the area were mountain climbers and cyclists on their ways to their own adventures.

 They had announced a 1pm opening time, but when we arrived at 12:30, registration lines were already flowing.
 A good sign of a well-organized event!